When Peter Criss Left Kiss for the Last Time

-The mention of a pension is actually appropriate, because Criss left the band for a final time at age 58.
+The mention of a pension is actually appropriate, because Criss left the band for a final time at age 58, and did his last solo performance in 2017.
 Not long after initially splitting with Kiss in 1980, he said, "Things don't last forever.
 I didn't want to be 40 years old someday and saying could I have made it on my music ability or was it just the great, grand show that Kiss throws."

 Rockers Whose Bands Tried to Erase Them